 Matroska, recognizable by the .mkv extension, is a media container format.
 It can hold video, audio, pictures, and subtitles in a single file.
 Think of it as a ZIP archive for videos.

-Comparing a working with a non-working Matroska file showed both contained MP4 video files so I gave up trying to understand the world of video codecs and blamed the weird Synology iOS app.
+Comparing a working with a non-working Matroska file showed both contained MP4 video files, so I gave up trying to understand the world of video codecs and blamed the weird Synology iOS app.
 Converting the Matroska files to MP4 fixed the issue.
 Converting a video from one format to another takes time though and loses a bit of quality each time.
 Annoying.

-Fast forward a few months and another .mkv file that can’t be played.
-Taking a closer look showed no difference between the video files but the audio had different encodings!
+Fast-forward a few months and another .mkv file that can’t be played.
+Taking a closer look showed no difference between the video files, but the audio had different encodings!
 The working one had an AC-3 audio track, the non-working an E-AC-3 one.
 Enhanced AC-3 is the newer audio format, AC-3 the older one.
 I removed the audio track from the Matroska container and… the DS Video app happily played the video.
 Progress!

 Now that I learned the DS Video iOS app has problems playing Digital Dolby Plus audio (another name for E-AC-3) I no longer need to convert the whole MKV to MP3: simply re-encoding the audio track is way faster!

-Now that I finally understand the issue it might be time to look at different iOS video player.
+Now that I finally understand the issue, it might be time to look at a different iOS video player.
 Not only is the DS Video app picky with video and audio formats, it also has this weird subtitle issue where it won’t find subtitles if the DS File iOS app is not installed on the same device. ¯\_(ツ)_/¯ I didn’t even know iOS apps could depend on each other.